AGIXBT by Virtuals (AGIXBT) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 AGIXBT by Virtuals Historical Price

-According to the latest data gathered on AGIXBT by Virtuals live price page, the current price of AGIXBT by Virtuals is 0.00147061USD.
-The circulating supply of AGIXBT by Virtuals(AGIXBT) is 1.00B AGIXBT , giving it a market capitalization of $1.47M.
+According to the latest data gathered on AGIXBT by Virtuals live price page, the current price of AGIXBT by Virtuals is 0.00154889USD.
+The circulating supply of AGIXBT by Virtuals(AGIXBT) is 1.00B AGIXBT , giving it a market capitalization of $1.54M.

 How Does AGIXBT by Virtuals (AGIXBT) Price Prediction Module Work?